Microsoft Demo Management System

 Design Solution

-I designed the DMS interface in Microsoft's Fluent 2 design system, delivering high-fidelity screens in light and dark themes.
-The research and PRD were strong enough to skip low-fidelity work.
 I used Bolt and ChatGPT to prototype complex controls like the targeting interface, testing several directions in hours instead of days, then built the winner in Figma.

 Impact